The romantic moment of the month belongs to Jane the Virgin‘s Jane and Rafael.

-So, Jane the Virgin shines as an example of how to tell a unique story without subverting the expectations of the audience.
-Giving unhappily ever afters may be common from cynical writers in today’s jaded world but with the audience, the HEA (happily ever after) is as popular as ever.
-And it’s for that reason, we’re picking the Jane (Gina Rodriguez) and Rafael (Justin Baldoni) wedding for the romantic moment of the month.
+So, Jane the Virgin shines as an example of how to tell a unique story without subverting the audience’s expectations.
+Giving unhappily ever afters may be common from cynical writers in today’s jaded world, but with the audience, the HEA (happily ever after) is as popular as ever.
+And it’s for that reason we’re picking the Jane (Gina Rodriguez) and Rafael (Justin Baldoni) wedding for the romantic moment of the month.

 But before Rafael and Jane can have their wedding and HEA, a few “fun” obstacles get in their way.